ChoicescriptIDE/main/source/help/topics/project-options.md

 ### Project Context Menu

 Additional project options are available via a context menu, accessed by right-clicking a project header bar.
 Alternatively, select any scene file related to that project and use the app's main menu ('Project') button.
 The main menu in Windows and Web versions can be found in the top-left, above the Scenes & Projects tab.
-On Mac a native app toolbar is used.
+On Mac, the native app toolbar is used.

 Project menu options are as follows: